 Background

 Glioblastoma (GB) is the commonest form of malignant brain tumour in adults, affecting 2-3 people per 100,000 per year (1).
 Despite current treatment options including maximal safe resection, radiotherapy and temozolomide chemotherapy (2), overall survival at two years remains poor (median survival of 12-14 months (3)).
 Several recent trials investigating newer chemotherapy agents (e.g. RTOG 0825 - Bevacizumab trial (4)) and targeted therapies (e.g. CENTRIC – Celengitide trial (5)) have not resulted in any improvement to prognosis.
-Therefore, alternative treatment options are growing in popularity and there is increasing clinical interest in the possibility of investigating ketogenic diet (KD) therapy as an adjuvant treatment for patients with GB.
+Therefore, alternative treatment options are being explored and there is increasing clinical interest for investigating the ketogenic diet (KD) therapy as an adjuvant treatment for patients with GB.

 KDs are high fat, low carbohydrate diets, resulting in the production of ketones as a primary energy source, depriving the glycolytic pathways utilised for growth by GBs.
 Laboratory studies of the effect of KDs in glioma mouse models have demonstrated increased survival (6), enhanced radiotherapy sensitivity (7), improved chemotherapy signalling (8) and reduced peritumoural oedema (9).